Invisible on X-ray

 X-ray Markers for Placement Confirmation

-The anatomical shape with the two symmetrical and flattened sides are designed to reduce the compressive constraints and to improve distribution of stress.
+The anatomical shape, with the two symmetrical and flattened sides, is designed to reduce the compressive constraints and to improve distribution of stress.
 This may help to decrease incidence of reactive synovitis and improve patient tolerance.

 The easy keyed insertion device allows for a tight assembly between the implant and the instrument.